faby-nikson/life-saving-resources/README.md

 - https://moralscore.org: Give reports and moral scores about the biggest companies
 - https://consignesdetri.fr: Help us to sort our wastes
 - https://murfy.fr Fix device at home
+- https://www.produitsdurables.fr To check how to get long term duration products

 ### Fun